dansmyers/HonorsThesisGuide/README.md

 - Regular sessions keep your mind engaged on the project.
 Taking a long break from research requires you to spend the first part of your session just remembering where you left off last time.
 Keeping a journal, discussed below, will also help organize your work and keep you on task.

 - Brief sessions are mentally easier and less intimidating.
-You avoid the anxiety and perceived lack of progress that comes from scheduling four hours to work on your thesis, but only really working for less than two.
+You avoid the anxiety and perceived lack of progress that comes from scheduling six hours to work on your thesis, but only really working for two.

-- Finally, brief, regular sessions will actually let you accumulate more time on the project than trying to binge once a week.
+- Finally, brief, regular sessions will actually let you accumulate more total time on the project than binging once a week.

+### Scheduling

 I recommend blocking out a window of at least 30 minutes (45 or 60 minutes is better) on each day, Monday through Friday.
 This is your **scheduled research time** and you **will not schedule anything else** during this block.
 Treat it like a class.